 Representative Hill-Evans’ prior work was in human resources, and she retired after 27 years from Caterpillar Inc. Her previous political experience includes 9 years of serving on York City Council as both vice president and president.
 It is this experience with policy, legislation and collaboration that helps Carol form important relationships and gives her the ability to work with all parties to help solve the issues facing the 95th district.
 Some of those issues include focusing on equitable education funding, improving economic development, addressing homelessness, and identifying and providing resources for our veterans and first-line defenders.

-Currently, Representative Hill-Evans serves on the Veterans Affairs and Emergency Preparedness (Chair, Security & Emergency Response Readiness subcommittee), Education (Secretary), Local Government and Tourism & Recreational Development Committees.
+Currently, Representative Hill-Evans chairs the State Government Committee.
+She also serves on the Education (Secretary), Local Government and Tourism & Recreational Development Committees.
 In addition, Rep. Hill-Evans is Chair of the Central Pennsylvania Delegation, which serves Harrisburg, Lancaster, York, Reading and State College.
 She is also a member of the Early Education, Women’s Health, and LGBTQ+ Equality Caucuses, and the co-chair for the Bi-Partisan Women’s Caucus.

 Rep. Hill-Evans is a lifetime member of both the American Legion Post 127 Auxiliary and VFW Post 556 Auxiliary.
 As a lifelong resident of the City of York and lifelong member of Small Memorial A.M.E.
 Zion Church, Carol Hill-Evans understands the complexities and challenges of urban living and draws on that knowledge to help all residents of her district, which includes West York Borough, North York Borough, Spring Garden Township and the City of York.